tyrone1979/nutri2-urban/README.md

 The SHAP analysis identified **Carbohydrate Energy Ratio (CarbER)** and **Fat Energy Ratio (FatER)** as the most influential features:
 - Higher CarbER → Negative SHAP values (predicts rural status).
 - Higher FatER → Positive SHAP values (predicts urban status).
+- **Year** and **Province** also contributed meaningfully, with later years and economically developed provinces (e.g., Shanghai, Beijing) showing positive SHAP contributions (urban prediction), while earlier years and less developed provinces (e.g., Henan, Guizhou) showed negative contributions (rural prediction).
-- Protein Energy Ratio and Fat-to-Carb Ratio also contributed but to a lesser extent.
+- Protein Energy Ratio and Fat-to-Carb Ratio contributed to a lesser extent.

 Stratified SHAP analyses revealed:
 - **By Year**: The importance of CarbER and FatER remained stable over time, but their marginal effects shifted, reflecting dietary convergence in some features.
+The contribution of Year itself was nonlinear, with the 2000s showing stronger urban-predicting effects.
 - **By Province**: SHAP values varied across provinces, with Henan and Jiangsu showing the strongest feature effects, indicating regional heterogeneity in dietary drivers.
+Province contributed more in regions with distinct dietary traditions.

 ## Repository Structure